kakayuw/kakayuw.github.io/_posts/2020-06-11-Python-Tricks.md

 Similarly, we could just convert an integer to a boolean variable and then convert it back to int.
 For example, instead of `1 if x != 0 else 0` we could write `int(not x)`.

+3. Converting an integer to binary string

+We could use builtin `bin()` to easily convert any integer into a binary string, which starts from `0x`.
+If we only need the string without any prefix, `bin(string)[2:]` would be effect.
+There is still other things to mention, like converting a negative integer into its binary form.
+It would not direct give us wanted value under the 32bit or 64bit environment, it would add a neg sign, e.g. `-0xb`, which will disapoint that intend to take advantage of this trick.